Learning State Representations via Retracing in Reinforcement Learning: Introduction

 Here we argue that existing methods do not fully exploit the supervisory signals inherent in the data.
-Additionally valid supervision can often be obtained for representation learning by including temporally ``backward" transitions in situations in which the same set of rules govern both temporally forward and backward transitions.
-In these cases we are able to use such temporally backward transitions as ``free" supervision for training the representation/model without having to perform any additional interaction with the environment.
-Hence, by ``\textit{learning via retracing}", we obtain more training samples for representation learning (twice as much as existing approaches in tasks that admit perfect reversibility across all transitions), hence improve the sample efficiency of representation learning.
-Moreover, the quality of the representation is strongly correlated with the quality of policy learning~\citep{gelada2019deepmdp}.
-Hence with faster representation learning, we can subsequently achieve more efficient policy learning.
-Thus we hypothesise that by augmenting representation learning with ``learning via retracing" in RL, we can significantly improve the sample efficiency of learning, which is a long-standing issue that plagues the practical applicability of deep RL algorithms.
-Beyond improved sample efficiency, joint predictive supervision in temporally forward and backward directions conveys information from both the future and past to the target state, similar to the smoothing operation for latent state inference in state-space models~\citep{kalman1960new, murphy2012machine}, leading to more accurate latent state inference, hence achieving stronger representation learning.
+Additional valid supervision can often be obtained for representation learning by including temporally ``backward" transitions in situations in which the same set of rules govern both temporally forward and backward transitions.
+Hence, with ``\textit{learning via retracing}", we obtain more training samples for representation learning without additional interaction with the environment (twice as much as existing approaches in tasks that admit perfect reversibility across all transitions).
+Therefore, we hypothesise that by augmenting representation learning with ``learning via retracing", we can significantly improve

-``Learning via retracing" can be integrated into any representation learning that utilises a transition model, under both the model-free and model-based RL frameworks.
-One problem that plagues the successful application of ``learning via retracing" is that the reversibility might not be preserved across all valid transitions, i.e., there exists transitions such that $s \rightarrow s'$ for some action $a$, but $s'\not\to s$ for all possible actions $a$ (Figure~\ref{fig:dm_control}).
-Under these situations, naively forcing the representations for $s$ and $\check{s}$ (the retraced state given $s'$ and $a$, see Section~\ref{sec: method}) leads to suboptimal representation space, hence potentially hinders or even completely interrupts the overall RL training.
-Hence in order to maximally preserve the advantages brought by ``learning via retracing", it is essential to identify the ``irreversible" transitions and rule them out from representation learning via retracing.
-To this end, we propose a novel dynamically regulated approach for identifying such ``irreversible" states, which we term as adaptive truncation (Section~\ref{sec: truncation}).
+the sample efficiency of representation learning and the overall RL task, which is a long-standing issue that plagues the practical applicability of deep RL algorithms.
+Beyond improved sample efficiency, joint predictive supervision in temporally forward and backward directions use information from both the future and the past for the inference of states, similar to the smoothing operation for latent state inference in state-space models~\citep{kalman1960new, murphy2012machine}, leading to more accurate latent state inference, hence achieving stronger representation learning.